50 Interesting & Fun Facts About Kentucky State to Discover

 Several people on horseback in a race

-The Kentucky Derby is one of the most profitable sports
+The Kentucky Derby is one of the most profitable sports events

 In Summary

-Clearly, Kentucky is a well-rounded and very interesting state with a lot of trivia worth learning.
-It wouldn't be surprising if reading a few of these facts have made you want to start planning a trip to the Bluegrass State for yourself!
+How many of these facts did you already know?
+Were you surprised by any of them?
+Clearly, Kentucky is a well-rounded and very interesting state with a lot of trivia worth knowing.
+It wouldn't be surprising if you now start planning a trip to the Bluegrass State after reading a few of these facts!

 Give us feedback about this article